kubernetes/kubernetes/test/images/README.md

   You can determine what dependencies are missing by running `procmon.exe` on the container's host (make sure that process isolation is used, not Hyper-V isolation).
   [This](https://stefanscherer.github.io/find-dependencies-in-windows-containers/) is a useful guide on how to use `procmon.exe`.

+Because of the docker buildx limitations regarding the `RUN` commands mentioned above, we need to use a Windows helper image in order to properly build the Windows images without requiring any Windows nodes in the regular image building process.
+This helper image can be found in at `e2eteam/powershell-helper:6.2.7`.
+It can be used by anyone, but if you need to build your own, you can read more about it [here](windows/README.md).

+For Windows, in order to spawn process-isolated containers, the container OS version should closely match the host OS version.
+For this reason, we build test images for different Windows OS Versions: 1809, 1903, 1909, 2004, 20H2.
+In order add support for a new Windows OS version, a new entry for that OS version will have to be first added to the `windows-servercore-cache` and `busybox` images, followed by the rest of the images.
+These images are then used by the rest of the E2E test images as a cache / base image.

 ## Building images